rielmvp/2021-1-OSSFinalProject/README.md

 ![blog_edit](/img/blog_edit.png "blog_edit")
 ![blog_check](/img/blog_check.png "blog_check")

 On top of that, I also implemented a Credit Checker software feature for my Complete IT Web Guide.
-I was able to do this by forking a certain software, which is the Grade Tracker, found here at
+I was able to do this by forking a certain software, which is the Grade Tracker, found here at https://github.com/goodtaeeun/OSS_final_project.
+I used the base and roughly kept the same layout however I modified the code by:
+1) Changing it to a credit checker which only checks the credit section for a certain major
+2) Having it print out the final WEIGHTED GPA as the average of all individual courses' GPA

 ## Where can I get more help, if I need it?
 You could contact me through email, 22000240@handong.edu in order to inquire more about the project or Batflat.